 - Algebra I

-Each exam is made up of two modules, which contain both multiple-choice and constructed response questions.
+Each exam is made up of multiple choice questions and constructed-response, or open ended questions.
 Multiple-choice questions are worth about 60-75% of the total score, depending on the test.
 Constructed response questions ask students to explain, analyze, describe, or compare.
 Most require students to show their work or explain their reasoning.
 Some questions will also require students to perform calculations or create graphs, plots, or drawings.
-Evaluators trained in applying a pre-determined scoring system score the written responses.
+Evaluators are trained in applying a pre-determined scoring system score the written responses.
+The constructed-response questions are between 25-40 percent of the total score.

 The exams are not timed, meaning that students may take as much time as they need to complete the exam.
 In general, most students need about 1-1.5 hours to complete each module, or 2-3 hours per test.